GoldenStarCode/test/README.rst

    tt.basedists.distacne(points, curves, version='signed') # returns array([[-0.5],
                                                            #                [ 0. ]]) this is zero because point [-0.5,-0.5] is positioned at the direction of the first segment of curve2

-.. [ii] The minimum distance of a set of points from a curve/curves simultaneously:
+.. [ii] The minimum distance of all points in a set of points from a curve/curves simultaneously:

-The minimum distance of a set of points from a curve simultaneously:
+The minimum distance of all points in a set of points from a curve simultaneously:

 .. code-block:: python